MakiResearchTeam/MakiLandmarkSmoother/README.md

-# MakiLandmarkSmoother
+## MakiLandmarkSmoother

-This repo contains of tool that allow to smoothe "jitter" of landmarks on the video.
+This repo contains of tool that allow you to avoid "jitter" of landmarks on the video.

+More information will be soon.